SMATechnologies/Daily-Jobs-to-Html-powershell/README.md

 # Daily Jobs to Html - powershell

-This script uses the OpCon APIs to fetch Schedules and Jobs from the Daily plans and visualize it on a static html page.
+This script uses the OpCon APIs to fetch Schedules and Jobs from the Daily plans, saves it on a static html page and display it in the default browser.

 # Disclaimer